mdizadi/Starbucks-Capstone-Challenge/README.md

 ### Offer Completion
 - The analysis focuses on variables that influence the probability of offer completion.
 Key findings include:
   - **Income and Spending**: Higher income levels and spending histories increase the likelihood of completing offers.
-  - **Offer Type**: Discount offers tend to have a higher completion rate, especially for middle-aged customers.
+  - **Offer Type**: Discount offers tend to have a higher completion rate.
-  - **Difficulty and Reward**: Lower difficulty levels with adequate rewards increase the completion probability among younger demographics.
+  - **Difficulty and Reward**: Lower difficulty levels increase the completion probability among younger demographics.

 ### Multi-Level Classification
 - A multi-level classification model predicts which offer type each customer is most likely to complete.
-- **Customer Segmentation**: Customers are segmented by age, income, and spending behavior.
-The model suggests targeting offers with low difficulty to young, low-income customers while assigning higher rewards to high-income individuals.
+- The model suggests targeting offers with low difficulty to young, low-income customers while assigning higher difficulties to high-income individuals.

 ## Dependencies